Block Island Rhode Island, Mohegan Bluffs cliffs above the Atlantic and Southeast Lighthouse on the horizon

 The National Hotel

-"The grand front porch on Water Street — the social heart of Old Harbor since 1888.
-Step off the ferry, check in, and the holiday has begun."
+"The grand front porch on Water Street, the social heart of Old Harbor since 1888.
+Forty-six rooms directly across from the ferry landing; closed mid-October, reopens early May."

 8.6